ChainSafe/Multix/ui/README.md

-# Getting started with Multisig-UI
+# Getting started with Multix

 This UI is meant to be run alongside an indexer as presented in `../squid`